 When you decide that it is time to use these eggs, they will be thawed at the appropriate time of your menstrual cycle and injected with a single sperm using intracytoplasmic sperm injection (ICSI).
 The injected eggs are then placed into an incubator so that fertilisation can take place.

 All being well, one or two successfully developed embryos will be transferred to your womb a few days later.

 Objective statistics and expectations, using vitrification

 These statistics are based on a single treatment cycle yielding a sufficient number of eggs to provide a reasonable chance of success.
 If you respond well to ovarian stimulation treatment, whereby 10 eggs are collected, we would expect approximately 8 of these, to be mature and suitable for freezing.

 We would anticipate that all of them would survive the freezing and thawing processes successfully.
 Upon thawing, the eggs are then subjected to ICSI, with fertilisation being confirmed the next day.
 We can estimate that there would be approximately 6 viable embryos at this stage, if 8 mature eggs were retrieved.
 On average, depending upon the age of the egg at freezing, each of those viable embryos has a 15-30% chance of leading to a live birth.
-Therefore, the original group of 10 eggs should lead to a 60-80% chance (cumulative) of a live birth.

 Of course, there will be wide individual variation around each of these figures, but they do indicate the potential success of the treatment.
 Younger women could expect to produce more than 10 eggs, each of which would have a higher expectation of implantation than those of older women.
 Hence, the younger the woman at the stage of egg vitrification, the better the results that can be expected.
 The age of the woman at the stage of thawing and implantation has a negligible impact upon the end outcome.